Hope Reach Overview

 In 1987, Dr. Ivar Lovaas published a study showing the efficacy of ABA in treating children with autism, a finding that has been confirmed in hundreds of published studies and endorsed by many, including the US Surgeon General.

 If you are interested in receiving ABA therapy from Hope Reach, please fill out the Hope Reach ABA Interest Form and you will be notified when we have an opening to provide services for your child.
 Our waiting list for services is dependent on funding and availability rather than a numbering system.
-If you live in Greenwood County or the surrounding counties, please fill out our Greenwood ABA Therapy Interest Form for the Greenwood Pilot Group.

 Once we have a team available to start services, you will be schedule for an intake meeting.
 The intake meeting is the time to have your clinical questions answered.
 The clinical director will conduct a brief skills assessment and behavior analysis with your child and will walk you through a questionnaire.
 Billing and funding will be discussed during this meeting as well.
 The meeting usually lasts about 3 hours.
 Your child will need to be present at this meeting.

 At the end of the meeting, we will give you an information sheet detailing what needs to take place before therapy hours can begin.
 It will likely take about 2 months before a trained team is ready to begin services.